 John B. Taylor, on the other hand, remained critical of the bond-buying program.
 “It’s time to speak about the end of the program,” the economist of Hoover Institution at Stanford University said.
-In view of the Federal Reserve’s monetary policy, Taylor - widely known for the Taylor rule - illustrated how a more rule-oriented monetary policy could even strengthen the independence of a central bank.
+In view of the Federal Reserve’s monetary policy, Taylor, who developed the Taylor rule, illustrated how a more rule-oriented monetary policy could even strengthen the independence of a central bank.
 Currently, there is debate in the United States whether the Fed should introduce more transparency, explaining its monetary policy with regard to rules.
-Jan Hatzius, Chief Economist of Goldman Sachs, made the point that the impact of quantitative easing was very hard to determine.
+Jan Hatzius, chief economist of Goldman Sachs, made the point that the impact of quantitative easing was very hard to determine.
 However, he was confident that the ECB should stick to its monetary strategy.
-“Stay on the course but the job is not yet done” - this is what the ECB could learn from the Fed according to Hatzius.
+“Stay on the course but the job is not yet done”, this is what the ECB could learn from the Fed according to Hatzius.

-In the discussion on macroeconomic adjustment in the euro area, Christoph Schmidt of the German Council of Economic Experts pointed out that it was time for the governments to reduce legacy debt and to restart the structural reform process.
+In the discussion on macroeconomic adjustment in the euro area Christoph Schmidt of the German Council of Economic Experts pointed out that it was time for the governments to reduce legacy debt and to restart the structural reform process.
 Meanwhile, the ECB should start tapering.
 Vitor Gaspar, Director of Fiscal Affairs of the International Monetary Fund (IMF), stressed the importance of having a well functioning financial system in the euro area and illustrated the complex interplay between reforms and fiscal policy.
-As Director-General for Economic and Financial Affairs at the European Commission, Marco Butti warned against too many governments relying too much on the expansionary monetary policy.
+Marco Butti, Director-General for Economic and Financial Affairs at the European Commission, warned against too many governments relying too much on the expansionary monetary policy.

 Regarding the international challenges for monetary policy, Thomas Laubach of the Federal Reserve as well as the Deputy Governor of the Bank of Japan, Hiroshi Nakaso, agreed on the point that most central banks were primarily oriented towards domestic objectives.
 International collaboration still seemed to be an exception.
 Laubach, an advisor to Fed chair Janet Yellen and a former Professor at Goethe University, stressed the need to foster clear communication between central banks.
 As a lesson from recent experiences, Philip Lane, Governor of the Bank of Ireland, emphasized the advantages of international coordination by sharing conjunctural assessment, thus gaining clarity about policy feedback rules.

-How to deal with uncertainty in monetary policy was one of the questions John Williams, President of the San Francisco Fed, and IMFS Professor Volker Wieland discussed in a debate moderated by the Financial Times journalist Sam Fleming.
-Williams appealed to include instruments of unconventional monetary policy as part of the regular toolkit in times of low inflation, asking academics and researchers to rethink whether inflation targeting was the best way for central banks to achieve their objectives.
-Wieland illustrated the meaning of a potential bias on top of the uncertainty about the impact of unconventional monetary policy.
+How to deal with rules and uncertainty in monetary policy was one of the questions John Williams, President of the San Francisco Fed, and IMFS Professor Volker Wieland discussed in a debate moderated by the Financial Times journalist Sam Fleming.
+Williams appealed to include instruments of unconventional monetary policy as part of the regular toolkit in times of low inflation.
+He asked academics and researchers to rethink whether inflation targeting was the best way for central banks to achieve their objectives.
+Wieland pointed out that a setup with rules "could strengthen a central bank's decisions".